Life with AI

 • Firms using automation report 30% faster project completion, 40% reduction in material waste, and 50% decrease in workplace accidents (mckinsey-humanoid-robots-2024).

 • ALICE Technologies' AI scheduling optimization delivers average 17% reduction in project duration and 14% reduction in labor costs (alice-technologies-2024).
+These figures are self-reported by ALICE from client case studies, not independently peer-reviewed — the confidence level reflects this.

 What automation doesn't offer yet: